jasp-stats/jaspAnova/inst/help/Anova.md

 ### Nonparametrics
 - Kruskal-Wallis test: The Kruskal-Wallis test is a non-parametric ANOVA and can be used to compare two or more groups.
 This test is a rank-based one-way ANOVA.
 The Kruskal-Wallis test can be performed when one of the following assumptions is not met: normality of the dependent variable, no outliers, homogeneity of the variance between the groups.
 To perform the test, move the independent variables from the left column to the right column.
+- Estimates of effect size: request effect size estimates for the Kruskal-Wallis test: rank epsilon squared and rank eta squared, including their bootstrapped confidence interval.
+Based on the effectsize package.

 ### Output
 ---